mquandalle/meteor-jade/README.md

     {{else}}
       Bye world
     {{/ifEven}}
-    ifEven is component defined by the user
+    ifEven is a component defined by the user
     See the complete example in ./examples/components.jade
 ```

 Like with Spacebars, a component can receive both ordered and keywords
 arguments.
-Keywords arguments must be written after the ordered one:
+Keywords arguments must be written after the ordered ones:

 ```
 +myComponent(arg1, arg2, arg3, key1=val1, key2=val2)